Iteo/audoma/docs/usage.rst

 | For the `count` action we have defined three serializers.
 | First two serializers handle collecting data for "`POST` and `PUT` HTTP methods.
 | The third serializer is common for all served by `count` HTTP mehtods, it is a result serializer.
-| No matter which method we will use, this is the serializer which will be used to return the result.
+| No matter which method we will use, this is the serializer that will be used to return the result.
 | In this case, if there won't be further changes in `count` action
 | we may define `count_result_serializer_class` as `count_serializer_class`.
 | This will work the same way because of the name traversing order defined in audoma.